Ivanzkaa/drink_up_final_project/README.md

 Follow us on Twitter for more drink and tech related awesomeness!

 ## Blog posts
-After the development phase, we each wrote a blog post to reflect on the PuppR journey.
+After the development phase, we each wrote a blog post to reflect on the DrinkUp! journey.

 * Sara's article:
 * Angeira's article: